Karl's Computer Pages

 Anti-virus

-• AV software can be had for free.
+• Anti-Virus (AV) software is a must on all of your computers.• AV software can be had for free.
 The newest versions of Windows have free anti-virus built in now.

 • Learn how to use the AV software.
 It has to be fully enabled, scanning any data entering or leaving your computer - including e-mail.